Back to list

 Antisemitic Mob Justice and Pogrom in Miskolc

-On July 30 and August 1, 1946, social unrest caused by hyperinflation and food shortages in Miskolc escalated into an antisemitic pogrom.
-During the lynching, a mob – fueled by political incitement – murdered two Jewish mill owners and a Jewish police officer.
+On 30 July and 1 August 1946, social unrest triggered by hyperinflation and food shortages in Miskolc escalated into an antisemitic pogrom.
+The mob lynched two mill owners and a police officer, all three of whom were Jewish; two of them died as a result of the attacks.

 From the Fight Against “Speculators” to Murder

-The riots were triggered by post-war economic collapse and political propaganda.
-On July 30, 1946, workers from the Miskolc ironworks, protesting against “speculators” and “price gougers,” seized the interned leaders of the Flórián Mill, Sándor Rejtő and Ernő Jungreisz.
-Sándor Rejtő was beaten to death, while Ernő Jungreisz was brutally tortured, and his body was dragged through the streets.
+The riots were triggered by the postwar economic collapse and political propaganda.
+On 30 July 1946, workers at the Miskolc ironworks, protesting against alleged “speculators” and “price gougers,” seized the managers of the Flórián Mill, Sándor Rejtő and Ernő Jungreisz.
+Rejtő was beaten to death, while Jungreisz was brutally tortured and dragged through the streets.

-On August 1, the day the new currency (the forint) was introduced, tensions escalated further.
-A mob stormed the police headquarters to release those arrested for the previous lynching.
-They captured Artúr Fogarasi (born Artúr Frenkel), a police first lieutenant and deputy head of the political department, who was of Jewish descent.
-He was lynched in the street.
-The incident highlighted how easily political populism and economic misery could be channeled into antisemitic violence in the post-war era.
+On 1 August, the day the new currency, the forint, was introduced, tensions escalated further.
+A crowd stormed police headquarters to free those who had been arrested for the previous day’s lynching.
+They captured and lynched police officer Artúr Fogarasi (born Artúr Frenkel), the Jewish deputy head of the political division.
+The events demonstrated how economic hardship could still easily fuel antisemitic violence even after the horrors of the Second World War.

 Slogans used by the rioters and lynch mob in Miskolc during the summer of 1946